Noamad57/NOC_TIER1_GUIDE/04.ManagedCloudServices/RHSSO/RHSSO.md

 #### Getting Started
 - [ ] Read about authentication and authorization
 - [ ] Understand how RHSSO works in general
-- [ ] Learn how an application can intergate with SSO
+- [ ] Learn how an application can integrate with SSO

 #### Basic Questions
 1. What's authentication?
-2. What's autherization?
+2. What's authorization?
 What's the difference between authentication and authorization?
 3. Understand the following terms:
     1. OIDC
     2. SAML